“Yes, I think it is right, as long as I am in this tent, to stir you up by reminding you.”

 Yes, I think it is right

 “I think” is an accounting term.
 It originally referred to leading, to lead the way, to preside.
 Later it came to mean to consider or to lead before the mind, account (Php 2:3,6,25; 3:7,8; 2 Th 3:15; 1 Ti 1:12; 6:1; He 10:29; 11:11; Jas 1:2; 2 Pe 3:9).
-This word came to mean to think in principles.
-“Yes, I think it is right to think in principles.”
-“Think” then means to lead principles out before the mind—character forms from what we think about God’s Word.
+This word came to mean to think in principles: “Yes, I think it is right to think in principles.”
+“Think” then carries the idea to lead principles out before the mind—character forms from what we think about God’s Word.

-The only way a parent can present a child with a sense of responsibility is to communicate principles.
-Young men die for their country, not because of discipline, but because they know the principles for which their country stands.
+The primary way a parent can give a child a sense of responsibility is to communicate the principles of God’s Word.
+Young men and women die for their country, not because of discipline, but because they know the principles for which their country stands.
 They understand the principle of fighting for freedom.

 If we live under the exclusive influence of our libido, we will not be able to resist temptation.
 The point is that we develop responsibility from principle.
 This is why, at times, the non-Christian is more moral than the Christian.
-The non-Christian may operate on principle he might have even derived from the Bible.
+The non-Christian may operate on codes he might have derived from the Bible.